Category Blog

 Sonny Rollins: Saxophone Colossus

 Every serious jazz fan seems to have a favourite Sonny Rollins story.
-One concerns a late-night Carnegie Hall New Year’s Eve concert sometime in the 1990s.
-Rollins embarked on a typically Herculean solo at around 11:30pm.
-This went on for quite a while.
-At EXACTLY ten seconds to midnight he quoted from ‘Auld Lang Syne’. […]
+A good one is recited by musician Matt Glaser in Ken Burns’ ‘Jazz’ documentary.
+Sonny was playing a late-night Carnegie Hall gig on Easter Saturday during the 1990s.
+He embarked on a typically Herculean solo at around 11:30pm.
+This went on for quite […]

 Tony Williams: New Lifetime Revisited